Spathodea

 Spathodea is a genus in the plant family Bignoniaceae.
-The single species it contains, Spathodea campanulata, is commonly known as the African tulip tree.
+The single species it contains, Spathodea campanulata, is commonly known as the African tulip tree or the Nandi Flame.
 The tree grows between 7–25 m tall and is native to tropical dry forests of Africa.
 It has been nominated as among 100 of the "World's Worst" invaders.

 This tree is planted extensively as an ornamental tree throughout the tropics and is much appreciated for its very showy reddish-orange or crimson (rarely yellow), campanulate flowers.
 The generic name comes from the Ancient Greek words σπαθη (spathe) and οιδα (oida), referring to the spathe-like calyx.
 It was identified by Europeans in 1787 on the Gold Coast of Africa.

 Description

 The flower bud is ampule-shaped and contains water.
 People sometimes play with these buds because of their ability to squirt water.
 The sap sometimes stains yellow on fingers and clothes.
 The open flowers are cup-shaped and hold rain and dew, making them attractive to many species of birds.